Highlights of Orkney and Shetland: the 'Islands of the Simmer Dim'

 Then there’s natural majesty, which the islands have in spades: colonies of seabirds crowd the rocky coast at Sumburgh Head, and cliffs take a sheer drop into the waves at Eshaness.
 It takes a special vantage point to be able to fully absorb these islands’ majesty, though.
 We think a couple of evenings overnighting on a ferry in the still quiet of the North Sea ought to do it...

-We depart from our designated departure points and travel to Aberdeen where we board the Serco Northlink Ferry (Hrossey or Hjaltland) overnight to Lerwick.
+We depart from our designated departure points and travel north, stopping en route for lunch.
+We continue to Aberdeen where we board the Serco Northlink Ferry (Hrossey or Hjaltland) overnight to Lerwick.

 Once on board we shall check-in to our comfortable, twin-berth cabins which all have en-suite facilities.
 The ship has a delightful restaurant, where dinner is served this evening, together with a bar and lounges where you can relax.